Ham Radio Exam Study Tips

 Tip #3: Don't dabble

-Don't spread your studies over a period of many months (or even years), because you'll waste too much time relearning things you forget.
-Try to average a minimum of 30 minutes per day.
-An hour or more is even better, especially if you're studying for the Extra.
+Don't spread your studies over a period of many months (or even years), because you'll waste too much time relearning things you have forgotten.
+Try to average at least one hour per day in Study mode.
 Treat it like removing a band-aid, and get it over with quickly.

 There's no such thing as a study session that is “too long.”
 I've heard countless reports from students who put in heavy study sessions in the days leading up to their exam, then passed with flying colors.
 I've never heard anyone complain that they “overstudied” and then suffered from brain meltdown during the actual exam.
 Everyone worries about their brain turning to “mush,” but it never seems to happen.